 Famous Dada Art Pieces You Should Know

 The most famous Dada art piece is probably “Fountain” (1917) by the French-American artist Marcel Duchamp.
 It is a readymade sculpture that represents an ordinary porcelain urinal with the inscription “R. Mutt.”
-The artwork was created by Duchamp for an exhibit of the Society of Independent Artists but was never showed to the public.
+The artwork was created by Duchamp for an exhibit of the Society of Independent Artists but was never shown to the public.
 Over the years, the original “Fountain” has been lost, but its photo (pictured above) published in the art and Dada journal The Blind Man has remained.
 Today, copies of Duchamp’s “Fountain” can be seen in many art museums worldwide.

 Here are several more famous Dada art pieces you should know.